top of page

 That same fiduciary duty now extends to health plans: every dollar lost to opaque broker/TPA payments, spread pricing, or undisclosed rebates comes directly out of members’ pockets.

-Employers may not realize just how many hidden charges can erode plan value:
+Employers may not realize just how many hidden charges can erode plan value.
+Plan sponsors should be on guard for:

-• Broker & Consultant Compensation: Undisclosed overrides, bonuses, or indirect payments.
+• Broker and Consultant Compensation.
+Undisclosed overrides, bonuses, or indirect payments.

 Without access to claims data, employers often have no visibility into these hidden costs.

-Recent lawsuits have already targeted employers for failure to control hidden fees.
-Courts are applying the same fiduciary standards used in 401(k) fee litigation to health plans.
+Every hidden fee siphons dollars directly from member benefits.
+Recent lawsuits have already targeted employers for failure to control hidden fees, and courts are applying the same fiduciary standards used in 401(k) fee litigation to health plans.
 Employers who cannot demonstrate prudent oversight of costs risk:

 • ERISA fiduciary breach claims

-• Employee Benefits Security Administration (DOL’s ERISA enforcement arm)
+• Employee Benefits Security Administration (the DOL’s ERISA enforcement arm) investigations

 • Reputational damage and employee distrust